puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

     $target_dir
     )

-    # Create date stamp for backup sub directory
+    # Create a date stamp for backup subdirectory
     $date_stamp = Get-Date -UFormat "+%Y%m%d-%H%M%S"

-    # Create subdir with timestamp in target backup dir
+    # Create a subdirectory with a timestamp in the target backup directory
     $full_target_backup_path = Join-Path -Path $target_dir -ChildPath "site_backup_$date_stamp"

-    # Copy contents of source dir to full backup path target
+    # Copy the contents of source directory to full backup path target
     Write-Output "Copying items from $source_dir to full backup path $full_target_backup_path" Copy-Item -Recurse -Path $source_dir -Destination $full_target_backup_path
     ```
-6. In the same **tasks** directory, create a new file for the Windows task metadata.
-Add the following content to the file, which provides a name, description, and privacy settings for the Windows task.
+6. In the same **tasks** directory, create a file for the Windows task metadata and add the following content, which provides a name, description, and privacy settings for the Windows task.
 Then, save the metadata file as **backup_windows_logs.json**:
     ```
     {
       "name": "Windows backup",